rvndsngwn/flutter_animated_login/README.md

   /// The list of login providers for the oauth final List<LoginProvider>? providers;

-  /// The login type, default is [LoginType.loginWithOTP] final LoginType loginType;
+  /// The login type, default is [LoginType.otp] final LoginType loginType;

   /// The configuration for the verify page